Myndex/SAPC-APCA/documentation/independent-review.md

 ----
 ## More About APCA, Direct from the Creators
-**The easy quickstart to becomming an expert in perceptually uniform contrast guidelines.**
+**The easy quickstart to becoming an expert in perceptually uniform contrast guidelines.**
 - [_**Easy Intro to APCA**_](https://git.apcacontrast.com/documentation/APCAeasyIntro) is a good a quick start
 - [**_Linktree of essential resources_**](https://linktr.ee/Myndex) a short, curated list of links
 - [**The Realities And Myths Of Contrast And Color**](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/) Published by _Smashing Magazine_.
 A brief but comprehensive primer to vision, color, and contrast for design, with an emphasis on typography, readability, and visual accessibility needs.